radareorg/radare2-book/binary_diffing.md

     2

-If you're unsure about the fact that you're dealing with similar binaries, you can check if some functions are matching with the `-C` option.
-The columns being: "First file offset", "Percentage of matching" and "Second file offset".
+If you are unsure whether you are dealing with similar binaries, with `-C` flag you can check there are matching functions.
+It this mode, it will give you three columns for all functions: "First file offset", "Percentage of matching" and "Second file offset".

     $ radiff2 -C /bin/false /bin/true